jviotti/jsonbinpack-poc/docs/encoder/object.markdown

-The encoding consists of the boolean required properties encoded in order as a byte-aligned bitset where the least-significant bit corresponds to the first boolean required property, followed by the non-boolean required properties encoded in order according to the corresponding encoding entries declared in `propertyEncodings`.
+The encoding consists of the boolean required properties encoded in order as a byte-aligned bitset where the least-significant bit corresponds to the first boolean required property, followed by the non-boolean required properties values encoded in order according to the corresponding encoding entries declared in `propertyEncodings`.

 #### Options